-In a digital world where you can easily buy an iPad, connect to the net from anywhere with a decent cell phone signal and be immediately informed about events thousands of kilometres away, knowledge about new media is absolutely essential.The internet is an enormously powerful tool for businesses, all forms of organisations, and the retrieval of important and useful information.
+In a digital world where you can easily buy an iPad, connect to the net from anywhere with a decent cell phone signal and be immediately informed about events at remote places – like the beautiful Thonga beach lodge or even well known hotels in Cape Town -, knowledge about new media is absolutely essential.The internet is an enormously powerful tool for businesses, all forms of organisations, and the retrieval of important and useful information.
 However, the World Wide Web would be virtually impossible to navigate without the assistance of an effective search engine (SE).
 Most internet users only approach the web through SEs, and it is thus vital that your site be highly visible to SEs in order for them to drive traffic to the site.
 For businesses, user traffic translates directly into profits: without doubt it is therefore imperative that your site be prominent in SE results pages.

 Search Engine Optimisation (SEO) refers to the practice of increasing the volume and quality of user traffic to your specific site by making your site rank highly in the “organic” (unsponsored/unpaid for) results section of the search engine results page.
 As a rule of thumb, the higher the page ranks on the results page (or to be exact, the earlier the page ranks), the more searchers or web users will be encouraged to visit that site.
 A SEO can also target different search types, including: local searches; image searches; and industry-specific vertical search engines.